CaelanDever/Creating-and-Configuring-Filesystems/README.md

 <img width="296" alt="dsd" src="https://github.com/user-attachments/assets/b9ef82a0-33fc-43ab-bde6-be154eb281a1">

-Completion Criteria

-Successful Filesystem Creation: The new partition /dev/sdb1 was successfully created and formatted with the ext4 filesystem.

-Correct Mounting: The filesystem was correctly mounted to /mnt/data.

-Automatic Mounting: The system was configured to automatically mount the filesystem at boot by updating /etc/fstab.

-Verification: All configuration was verified by manually mounting, testing read/write operations, and confirming the mount point.
+# Summary: Partitioning, Formatting, and Configuring Filesystems on CentOS

+Identify Available Storage Devices: Use lsblk to identify the new storage device (e.g., /dev/sdb).

+Select the Storage Device: Confirm /dev/sdb is the correct new disk.

+Create Partitions: Use fdisk to create a single primary partition (/dev/sdb1).

+Choose Filesystem Type: Select ext4 as the filesystem type.

+Format the Partition: Format /dev/sdb1 with ext4 using sudo mkfs.ext4 /dev/sdb1.

+Advanced Configuration: No advanced configuration needed (e.g., encryption or compression).

+Mount the Filesystem: Create the mount point (/mnt/data) and mount the partition with sudo mount /dev/sdb1 /mnt/data.

+Automatic Mounting: Edit /etc/fstab to add:

+/dev/sdb1  /mnt/data  ext4  defaults  0  2
+This ensures automatic mounting at boot.

+Verify Configuration: Verify the filesystem is mounted and functioning properly with df -h.

-Testing: The filesystem passed basic tests to ensure data integrity and accessibility, fulfilling the criteria for a successful setup.
+Test the Filesystem: Perform write/read tests and check disk usage to ensure data integrity and accessibility.

+This process successfully partitions, formats, mounts, and configures the new storage device, ensuring it is set up for automatic mounting and tested for proper functionality.